Fin Fin on Teo the Magic Planet: Nest

 This place is only available in the 6-world version.
 At the left part of the foreground is a bush of many different plants.
 In the center is the nest of Fin Fin and Finnina, which can be in one of three stages: construction, final or decayed.
 In the background is a narrow waterfall that ends in a small river.
 The place is surrounded by a forest of tall trees.

 In this place, the player can observe the rearing of Finfin Junior by Fin Fin and his wife Finnina.
 By pressing the spacebar, a loud Fin Fin call will sound, which can cause various things.
 It is supposed to scare away an enemy named Gminfly (flying orca), if the latter has approached the nest too much.
 When the "call" is exercised, a certain plant is always frightened in the foreground, blooming in a jerky manner and changing its color.
 Over time, it calms down again and takes its old form.
 If the player presses it while Fin Fin is in the foreground, he will start to cry.

 Spinoffs

 Animated Storybook: To Teo and Back with Jack is a short point-and-click game.
 In it, a man travels with a boy named Jack to the planet Teo to search for Fin Fin.
 Jack wants to bring Fin Fin back with him.

 TanTan TEO was released in Japan and Korea.
 In the game, Fin Fin would like to participate in a music festival, but he must first improve his rhythm with the help of his friends.
 It is a music game in which the player controls Fin Fin with two keys and has to reach a certain amount of correct key combinations in the time limit in order to pass a level.

-TEO64 is an unpublished version for the Nintendo 64DD.
+A follow-up game for the 64DD was announced in 1998, with plans to support the Voice Recognition Unit accessory, but was never released.